eea/eea.docker.haproxy/haproxy/Readme.md

   * `COOKIES_NAME` Will be added on cookie declaration - default `SRV_ID`
   * `COOKIES_PARAMS` Will be added on cookie declaration - example `indirect nocache maxidle 30m maxlife 8h` or `maxlife 24h` - documentation https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#4-cookie
   * `BACKEND_NAME` The label of the backend - default `http-backend`
-  * `BACKENDS` The list of `server_ip:server_listening_port` to be load-balanced by HAProxy, separated by space - by default it is not set
+  * `BACKENDS` The list of `server_ip:server_listening_port:weight` to be load-balanced by HAProxy, separated by space - by default it is not set - by default weight is 1
   * `BACKENDS_PORT` Port to use when auto-discovering backends, or when `BACKENDS` are specified without port - by default `80`
   * `BACKENDS_MODE` Backends mode - default `http` or `FRONTEND_MODE` if declared
   * `BALANCE` The algorithm used for load-balancing - default `roundrobin`